Activities with Local Communities

 and close doors

 Sony Life makes a donation matching the total raised by employees in a given year.
 The funds are donated to Eye Mate for training guide dogs.
-In Fiscal 2015, Sony Life and its employees donated a total of ¥12.44 million to Eye Mate.
+In Fiscal 2016, Sony Life and its employees donated a total of ¥13.39 million to Eye Mate.
+This donation raises Sony Life's cumulative contribution for training guide dogs apploximetely ¥229.93 million.

 Looking ahead, Sony Life will help as many visually-impaired people as possible participate in society through financial donations to Eye Mate.